-Finally, check the selected chemical suit's data sheets to make sure it has resistance to the chemicals your workers need protection as listed on the chemical resistance list.
-Usually the chemical concentrations under test conditions are greater than those that will be found in the workplace.
+Finally, check the selected chemical suit's data sheets to make sure it provides resistance to the chemicals your workers are exposed to, as listed on the chemical resistance list.
+Usually, the chemical concentrations under test conditions are greater than those that will be found in the workplace.

 6. How Much Does a Real Hazmat Suit Cost?

 Pricing for hazmat suits and totally-encapsulating chemical-protective suits have a wide range, depending on the protection level needed.
 For example, a Level D suit will be much less expensive than a Level A or B suit that requires more specialized testing, materials, and assembly.
 Level D suits can cost as low as a few dollars per suit, whereas Level A chemical suits can cost up to $100+ per suit—with some Level A suits exceeding a $1,000 per suit price tag.
 Even the price per suit size can vary, with larger sized suits (XL, 2XL, 3XL, etc.) costing more that smaller sized suits (S, M, L).
 However, it goes without saying that you can’t put a price on safety.

 7. International Enviroguard’s Chem Suits